China–South Korea relations: BTS Korean War controversy

-Historical controversies
+Controversies over names and history

 The Chinese historical claims surrounding Goguryeo created some tension between Korea and the PRC.
 The PRC government has recently begun the Northeast Project, a controversial research project claiming Goguryeo to be a Chinese tributary state.
 This sparked a massive uproar in South Korea when the project was widely publicized in 2004.
-Chinese motives for launching the project have reportedly been irredentism pushed by some South Koreans over China's Northeast provinces and North Korea's UNESCO application for registering Koguryo Tomb murals as its first world heritage site.
+Reasons for launching the Northeast Project were reportedly the irredentist rhetoric promoted by some South Koreans over China's Northeast provinces coupled with North Korea's UNESCO application for registering Koguryo Tomb murals as its first world heritage site.
+Past president, Roh Moo-Hyun, expressed regret over China's Northeast Project during a meeting with Chinese Premier Wen Jiabao.
+He stated that although it is said to be conducted at the level of academic research institutions, it could have a negative impact on bilateral relations.
+He also requested that the Chinese government take necessary measures in accordance with the agreement made with the South Korean government.

 To counter the Northeast Project, South Korea's government launched the Koguryo Research Foundation and in 2007 rewrote the Korean Bronze Age in history textbooks to have started in 2000 B.C. rather than 1000 B.C.

 Tensions from Goguryeo have also involved Baekdu Mountain, with claims made by South Korean activists and scholars that the mountain is Korean territory.
 In 2009, irredentism reportedly expressed by many South Korean tourists to the Chinese side of the mountain had irked local hosts.
 In 2014, celebrities Kim Soo-hyun and Gianna Jun received backlash after appearing in an ad for Chinese bottled water company Hengda bingquan because Hengda listed the source of its water as "Jang bai shan" (Changbai Mountain) instead of the Korean name.
 Both actors then sought to revoke their ad contracts but Kim later decided to continue with the ad, disappointing many of his fans.

-On 14 October 2020, South Korean media outlet JTBC discovered that a number of American schools' textbooks have taught Korea as part of China and only gained independence from China in 1876, causing uproars and criticisms that China is trying to manipulate history of Korea and U.S. schools were complicit on neglecting the education.
-JTBC crew also discovered that Chinese social media like Baidu have also worked to distort Korean history and Sinicize many Korean figures (Kim Gu, Yun Dong-ju) or instead referring to them as "Chosun" rather than "Korean".

-Joint stance on Japan

-Due to the Empire of Japan and atrocities committed by the Imperial Japanese Army on both Koreans and Chinese, from women who supplied sex during WWII (known as comfort women) and the Japanese colonization of Korea and Taiwan to the Nanjing Massacre and Unit 731, South Korea and China are unified in their stance against Japan and insistence on greater reparations for Japan wartime atrocities.

-1910-1945 provisional ROK government

-When the Korean peninsula was colonized by Imperial Japan, the provisional government of the ROK in exile in Shanghai received the support of China.